AlexMorrow239/Bonsai-IMC/README.md

 Library of trading algorithms for Prosperity IMC

 ## Branch Creation
-When Creating you're branch at a CODEOWNERS file with one line formatted like this:
+When Creating you're branch, add a CODEOWNERS file with one line formatted like this:

 `* @github-username`